TenTides/VM-SYSSOFT/README.md

 Member: Nelson Herrera Gamboa
 Date of Last Edit: 1/27/2023

-To properly run or vm, the file must be properly compliled first.
+To properly run our vm, the file must be properly compliled first.
 Use "gcc -g vm.c" to generate a file from the vm.c file to run.